hinto-janai/festival/daemon/mdbook/src/authorization/json-rpc.md

 If a specified method name is incorrect, `festivald` will not start.

 ## Example
-For example, if only `toggle` is listed, then clients WITHOUT authorization will only be allowed to use the `toggle` method, for every other method, they must authenticate.
+For example, if `toggle` is listed, then ALL clients will be allowed to use the `toggle` method, for every other method, they must authenticate.

 `festivald.toml`:
 ```toml